Amazon's helping police build a surveillance network with Ring doorbells

 Despite its benefits, the relationship between police departments and Ring raises concerns about surveillance and privacy, as Amazon is working with law enforcement to blanket communities with cameras.

 Ring has had its own privacy concerns.
-The Information reported last December that workers in Ukraine watched customers' videos without them knowing.
+The Information reported last December that workers in Ukraine watched videos on its public app without customers knowing.
 In a statement to TechCrunch following the report, the company said, "we take the privacy and security of our customers' personal information extremely seriously."

 "Essentially, we're creating a culture where everybody is the nosy neighbor looking out the window with their binoculars," said Dave Maas, a senior investigative researcher at the Electronic Frontier Foundation.
 "It is creating this giant pool of data that allows the government to analyze our every move, whether or not a crime is being committed."